jxfuller1/Extended-QTableView/README.md

 4) remove code for changing selection state of the checkboxes when mouse hovers over them....or find a different way, it doesn't work very well with current implementation... it's just a little visual indicator anyway.

-5) Remove code for custom combobox filter dropdown locations, this uses the qapplication app to remove the default animations for the comboboxes, however this means the user has to pass down the qapplication to the qtablview.... which i don't want.
+5) Remove code for custom combobox filter dropdown locations, this uses the qapplication from pyqt5 to remove the default animations for the comboboxes, however this means the user has to pass down the qapplication to the qtableview.... which i don't want.

 6) Add Clear button for the datetime editor if user has datetime column